From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: Introduction

 We organize the remainder of this paper as follows: In section \ref{sec:leading_and_chambers}, we identify the \textit{leading users} of the climate conversation, introduce the \textit{chamber} associated with a leading user, and identify two polarized ideological groups based on the similarity of the chambers of the leading users using unsupervised methods.
-In section \ref{sec:echo_chambers}, we introduce a definition of echo chamber and classify most of the users in the retweet network as either climate believers or climate skeptics.
-We inspect the properties of the echo chambers and discuss the communication within and across groups.
+In section \ref{sec:echo_chambers}, we introduce an operational definition of an echo chamber and classify most of the users in the retweet network as either climate believers or climate skeptics.
+We inspect the properties of echo chambers and discuss communication within and across these groups.
 Finally, in section \ref{sec:conclusions}, we conclude and suggest future research directions.
-We code all the methods and analysis of this work in \textit{Python}, and we make the code freely available at \url{https://github.com/blas-ko/Twitter_chambers}.
+All code used in this paper is written in \textit{Python} and is openly available at \url{https://github.com/blas-ko/Twitter_chambers}.
+The repository includes scripts to fully reproduce all analyses and figures presented in the paper.